Raj Ballabh Yadav

 Raj Ballabh Yadav was a leader of Rashtriya Janata Dal (RJD), and member of the Bihar Legislative Assembly in India.

 In February 2016, Yadav was booked for raping a minor girl at his home.
-On December 15, 2018, he was convicted of the offence under the POCSO Act 2012.
+On 15 December 2018, he was convicted of the offence under the POCSO Act 2012 and sentenced to life imprisonment, as well as being fined ₹50,000.
 He has since been suspended from the RJD.